-For the details of the defendant's appeal from his ensuing convictions of criminal trespass in the first degree and two counts of interfering with an officer, see State v.
+For the details of the defendant's appeal from the ensuing judgments of the trial court revoking his probation, see State v.
 D'Antonio, 79 Conn.
 App.
-696, A.2d (2003).
+683, A.2d (2003).

 The defendant and his counsel informed the court that he waived any competency hearing.